 While I used blueberries and nectarines for this vegan crisp recipe, there are tons of fruit substitutions that work!
 Instead of blueberries, try raspberries, cranberries, or blackberries.
 Instead of nectarines, try peaches, pears, or apricots!
-Just check out my Vegan Pear Persimmon Crisp for another idea!

 In addition to fruit substitutes, the coconut oil in this recipe can be replaced 1:1 with any vegan butter.
 I recommend using cold vegan butter to create the best crisp texture!

 As mentioned above, while cornstarch is a really important ingredient for this recipe, it can also be replaced 1:1 for arrowroot powder.

 If you don’t have almond flour on hand, simply replace 1:1 for 1/4 cup of more oats.
 I like the variety of flavors the oats and almond give this crisp, but just using oats tastes just as good.

 Last, but not least, if you want to add in some extra flavor I highly recommend topping this healthy nectarine crisp with delicious vegan vanilla ice cream!

 This Healthier Vegan Nectarine Blueberry Crisp is my version of an ideal crisp- gooey on the inside, crisp and crunchy on top.